open-telemetry/opentelemetry-go-contrib/internal/shared/logutil/DESIGN.md

 not charged to scalar or statically non-recursive paths.
 The root-owned work state does not escape.
 Paired benchmarks must continue to check both time and allocation counts when this structure changes.

+A single pointer to a map, slice, or struct charges its pointer edge and then reuses the corresponding conversion path without constructing a pointer-chain tracker.
+Pointer chains and pointers exposing arrays retain the general tracker.

 There is no opt-out option.
 Statically non-recursive conversion paths avoid the general tracker, and formatting values whose shallow runtime shape cannot cycle